saaspegasus/pegasus-docs/front-end/overview.md

    code dependencies.
 This leads to less redundant JavaScript and faster page loads.

 The main reason to choose Webpack is if you are already using it and don't want to switch tools.
+See [this video](https://www.youtube.com/watch?v=qVwRygtffiw) for more on the benefits of Vite over Webpack.

 ## Front-end files